Lyon Metro Line D: Rolling stock

 Since the opening of the line in 1991, there are 36 MPL 85 trains.
 The MPL 85 are composed of 2 cars per trainset.

 From 2020, only during peak hours, each train could combine two MPL 85 trainsets and form a single train of 4 cars.

 In 2016, new MPL 16 trains have been ordered to Alstom.
-10 of them will circulate on the line starting from 2023, in addition to MPL 85 trains.
-The 2 cars of each train will be connected with gangways, and it will be a novelty in Lyon Metro.
+18 of them will circulate on the line starting from 2027, in addition to MPL 85 trains.
+The 2 cars of each train will be connected with gangways, which is a novelty in Lyon Metro rolling stock.

 The MPL 16 trains won't be able to run on the line D with the current driverless system, MAGGALY.
-To overcome this problem, the line D will get a new driverless system, the same as the one which will equip the line B starting from 2020, where MPL 16 will circulate too.
+To overcome this problem, the line D will get a new driverless system, the same as the one equipping line B since 2022, where MPL 16 circulate too.